sharonsahadevan/cpp/pointer/README.md

 ### Memory Leak:

 * If a program like Chrome is allocating memory for tab but not deallocating it when tab is closed then it is called as Memory Leak

-If a program requires memory at runtime, it will allocate in Heap using pointer.
+* If a program requires memory at runtime, it will allocate in Heap using pointer.
-If Heap memory is not in use, it should be deallocated.
+* If Heap memory is not in use, it should be deallocated.
-Memory Leak: If a program like Chrome is allocating memory for tab but not deallocating it when tab is closed, then it is called as Memory Leak.
-If a program is not deallocating then the memory reserved for Heap may become empty.
+* If a program is not deallocating then the memory reserved for Heap may become empty.

 ## Dangling Pointer